The best Dyson Airwrap alternatives – reviewed by our experts

 - Settings: A choice of heat (and airflow, if applicable) settings will allow you to tailor your tool to your specific hair type.
 For instance, if your hair is fine, it may work well with lower temperatures, while thick and/or curly hair often requires something a bit higher.

-- Extra features: Like the Airwrap, some of the best hot brushes dry hair as well as styling it, meaning you don’t need to splurge on the best hair dryer as well.
-If you're looking to replace your dryer, this will save you even more money.
+- Extra features: Like the Airwrap, some hot brushes dry hair as well as styling it, meaning you don’t need to splurge on the best hair dryer as well.
+If you're looking to replace your dryer at some point, this will save you even more money.

-- Hair type: Your hair type and thickness will help to determine the right tool for you.
-Very straight hair that doesn't curl easily can require oomph to persuade it into place, while naturally curly hair will likely need a tool that creates good tension to achieve a sleek finish.
-Fine and fast-drying hair often doesn't need as high heat and airflow as those with thicker hair.
-When choosing your styler, think about how well it can hold a curl, too.
+- Hair type: The best tool for you will largely depend on your hair type.
+Very straight and fine hair that doesn't curl easily can require oomph to persuade it into place, while naturally curly hair will likely need a tool that creates good tension to achieve a lasting sleek finish.
+Finer and fast-drying hair often doesn't need as high heat and airflow as thicker hair, so when choosing your styler, think about how well your hair can hold a curl, too.

-- Hair length: Also keep in mind the length of your hair, as some attachments may work well on Rapunzel-esque lengths, but won't be quite so effective on shoulder-skimming bobs, for example.
+- Hair length: Also keep in mind the length of your hair; some attachments may work well on Rapunzel-esque lengths, but won't be quite so effective on shoulder-skimming bobs, for example.

 - Price: An obvious one, but it's important to consider how much you can (and want to) spend before you start shopping.
-This will help you to refine your list of options.
+This will help you to refine a list of possible options.

 FAQs